 Ready for the next steps?
 You’re almost there!

 How to use your converted Vietnam driving license to get the motorbike license?

 (not needed if your original driving license already had it – and you don’t have to take the theoretical exam in any case)

 Warning, the following steps will be harder to do without speaking Vietnamese or without the help of a Vietnamese friend.

 Get the documents below:

-- Filled in form (available on the spot)
+- Filled in form (available on the spot at the driving center)

 - Original Vietnam Driving License

 Your first step will be to have a health check to show you are able to drive.